taruncse/PracticalTestBongo/README.md

 	boolean has_gas()
 }
 ```
-# a) Explain how can you use the pattern to create car and plane class?
+# 2a) Explain how can you use the pattern to create car and plane class?

 Answer :